How to Cook Tempeh

 Sliced tempeh on wooden board with cup of marinade in background

 Often tempeh is considered a strange food that may leave you scratching your head trying to figure out what exactly to do with it.
-These are some great tips for cooking tempeh, along with delicious recipes to give it a try.
+These are some great tips for cooking tempeh, along with delicious recipes like smoked tempeh bacon and BBQ vegan tempeh ribs.

 I’ve written more about tempeh for the T. Colin Campbell Center for Nutrition Studies.